Pharmacist Independent Prescribing

 Your prescribing portfolio will illustrate the time you’ve spent in practice under the supervision of the DSMP and demonstrate your ability to integrate theory into practice.
 It includes information on your scope of practice, clinical logs (events that have occurred in practice), GPhC revalidation records, patient assessment skills and a log of hours with the DSMP and demonstration of how you have met the prescribing competencies.

-The therapeutic framework is centred around the medicines that you’ll be prescribing in your scope of practice and allows you to research and become more confident in the condition(s), its progression and relevant guidelines that impact prescribing decision making.
+The therapeutic framework is centred on the medicines that you’ll be prescribing in your scope of practice and allows you to research and become more confident in the condition(s), its progression and relevant guidelines that impact prescribing decision making.

 There are two practical assessments.
 The first is the structured clinical assessment that is undertaken by the DSMP in practice.
 This means you’ll be assessed whilst undertaking a consultation, looking at your relevant patient assessment skills in the area in which you intend to practice.
 The second is the simulated practical assessment, which will be held at the University and will assess your ability to undertake patient assessments e.g. cardiovascular, gastro-intestinal and respiratory assessments.